Alan Robertson (judge): Post-judicial activities

 On retiring from the Federal Court, Robertson resumed his membership of Fifth Floor St James' Hall, as an Associate Member.

 Robertson was elected President of the Australian Academy of Law with effect from 1 July 2020.

-In 2020, Robertson was appointed an Honorary Professor at the College of Law, Australian National University.
+In 2020, Robertson was appointed for a term of 5 years as an Honorary Professor at the College of Law, Australian National University.

 In May 2020, Robertson was appointed by the Commissioner of the NDIS Quality and Safeguards Commission as Independent Reviewer into the Commission's role in the circumstances that led to the death of an NDIS participant.
 He delivered his report on 31 August 2020, making 10 recommendations as to how the systems and framework governing the Commission should be amended.

 In November 2020, Robertson gave the 2020 Spigelman Oration to the New South Wales Bar Association.
 He spoke on the topic of Supervising the legal boundaries of executive powers.
 This has since been published.

-In December 2021, Robertson was appointed to the part-time office of Deputy Chair of the New South Wales Electoral Commission.
+In December 2021, Robertson was appointed to the part-time office of Deputy Chair of the New South Wales Electoral Commission for a term of 7 years.

 In 2021, Robertson was appointed to be the Triennial Code Reviewer of the Code of Conduct for Copyright Collecting Societies.
 He delivered that Report on 21 March 2022.